A new, feasibility study has made the case for an £88 million bridge across the Thames connecting Rotherhithe with Canary Wharf

-The report by reForm Architects was commissioned by cycling charity Sustrans in June 2015, after the government included an east London crossing in the National Infrastructure Plan.
+The report, drawn up by reForm Architects, was commissioned by cycling charity Sustrans in June 2015, after the government included an east London crossing in the National Infrastructure Plan.

-As reported by Construction News’ sister title Architects’ Journal, Engineering firm Elliott Wood has also concluded that an opening pedestrian and cycle bridge would be deliverable between Durand’s Wharf in Rotherhithe and Impounding Lock at Canary Wharf.
+The investigation by the Southwark-based practice and engineering firm Elliott Wood concluded that an opening pedestrian and cycle bridge would be deliverable between Durand’s Wharf in Rotherhithe and Impounding Lock at Canary Wharf.

 This design would allow the river to continue to be used as a navigable route for boats.

-The proposed bridge would have a central span of 184m, with ramps rising from each bank with two 5m-wide decks creating separate routes for pedestrians and cyclists.
+The proposed bridge would have a central span of 184m and ramps would rise from each bank with two 5m-wide decks creating separate routes for pedestrians and cyclists.

 If built, it would become the first opening bridge constructed across the Thames since Tower Bridge in 1894.